List of Madagascar (franchise) characters: Primary characters

+Animals of Central Park Zoo

 Alex

-Alex (born Alakay) is a male, happy-go-lucky African lion who is best friends with Marty (voiced by Chris Rock).
+Alex (born Alakay; voiced by Ben Stiller in films and TV specials, Wally Wingert in first video game, spin-offs, Ride Attractions, Quinn Dempsey Stiller as a cub, Declan Swift as a cub, Crispin Freeman in second and third video games, All Hail King Julien, DreamWorksTV Animations, Ride Attractions, Commercials, and Tucker Chandler as cub in A Little Wild) is a male, happy-go-lucky African lion who is best friends with Marty (voiced by Chris Rock).
 He is the star attraction at zoo but learns to adapt to the wild.
 A dancer by nature, Alex often impresses others with his aerobatic feats.
 He does tend to be a little self-absorbed, often not seeing the problems of others above his own.

 As a cub, Alex was born on an African wildlife reserve, and was named Alakay.
 He was the only son of the alpha lion, Zuba, and was constantly given lessons on hunting, though he displayed no interest in the activity.
 During one of these lessons, Alex was captured by poachers, but the crate he was contained in fell into a river and eventually floated to New York.

 He is found by humans who renamed him Alex and took him to the Central Park Zoo.
 In Madagascar, after Marty, Alex's best friend, leaves in an effort to take a train to the wild, Alex, Gloria the Hippopotamus, and Melman the Giraffe pursue him and are shot with tranquilizer darts by humans.
 The animal-rights activists pressure the zoo into releasing them back into the wild, but on the ship to the preserve, Alex and his friends fall into the ocean.
 They wash ashore on Madagascar.

 In Madagascar 2, Alex and the other animals arrive in Africa, where Alex reunites with his family.
 In Madagascar 3, the group travels to Europe, where they join a traveling circus.
 Alex is the only character of the four to appear in the TV Series The Penguins of Madagascar, but as a guiding hallucination to Skipper only, and had a cameo in the last episode of All Hail King Julien.